-Currently, radiology departments are under increasing burnout due to frequent sources of pressure for radiographers, especially during this pandemic crisis such as a lack of personnel, on-call requirements, challenging supervisors, inadequate work facilities, and new protocols that have been established which could result in a decrease of job satisfaction and organizational commitment (Lohikoski, et al., 2019).
-Consequently, reliable actions should be taken to safeguard the physical and emotional health of the healthcare workers, improve their working environment, and increase awareness of burnout (Alrawashde, et al., 2021).
+Currently, radiology departments are under increasing burnout due to frequent for radiographers, sources of pressure especially during this pandemic crisis such as a lack of personnel, on-call requirements, challenging supervisors, inadequate work facilities, and new protocols that have been established which could result in a decrease of job satisfaction and organizational commitment (Lohikoski, et al., 2019).
+Consequently, reliable actions should be taken to safeguard the physical and emotional health of the healthcare workers, improve their working environment, increase awareness and of burnout (Alrawashde, et al., 2021).